Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Introduction

 For the top pair production threshold the leading order (LO) and next-to-leading order (NLO) approximations to the cross section (\ref{systematics}) have been examined long ago~\cite{Fadin:1987wz,Fadin:1988fn,Strassler:1990nw}.
 Several other aspects of the threshold such as top momentum distributions and polarization have been computed at this order~\cite{Jezabek:1992np,Sumino:1992ai,Fujii:1993mk,Harlander:1994ac}.
 Beyond NLO, matching the non-relativistic approximation to QCD is non-trivial, because the separation between relativistic and non-relativistic physics is no longer unambiguous.
 A consistent field theoretical approach based on non-relativistic effective QCD is now required.
-The second-order (NNLO) QCD corrections to the total pair production cross section have been computed in this framework about ten years ago~\cite{Hoang:1998xf,Melnikov:1998pr,Beneke:1999qg,Hoang:1999zc,Yakovlev:1998ke,Nagano:1999nw,Penin:1998mx} and turned out to be surprisingly large even for top quarks.
+The second-order (NNLO) QCD corrections to the total pair production cross section have been computed in this framework more than twenty years ago~\cite{Hoang:1998xf,Melnikov:1998pr,Beneke:1999qg,Hoang:1999zc,Yakovlev:1998ke,Nagano:1999nw,Penin:1998mx} and turned out to be surprisingly large even for top quarks.
 While some of the large corrections can be understood as being due to mass renormalization~\cite{Beneke:1998rk}, and can be avoided by a change of renormalization convention, there remains an apparently slow convergence of successive approximations to the normalization of the cross section, which necessitates the calculation of the NNNLO term.
 An alternative approach that sums logarithms of $v$ has also been pursued, and an improvement of convergence has been found in a (still partially incomplete) next-to-next-to-leading logarithmic (NNLL) approximation~\cite{Hoang:2000ib,Hoang:2001mm,Pineda:2006ri,Hoang:2013uda}.
-Nonetheless, the NNNLO non-logarithmic terms not included in the NNLL approximation are required to be certain that the theoretical calculation is sufficiently accurate for the proposed mass measurement at the ILC.
+Nonetheless, the NNNLO non-logarithmic terms not included in the NNLL approximation are required to be certain that the theoretical calculation is sufficiently accurate for the proposed mass measurement from the production threshold.
 This is the main motivation for the present work.
-Over the past years a significant number of results relevant to a NNNLO calculation or partial results for third-order quarkonium energy levels and wave-functions at the origin have already appeared~\cite{Brambilla:1999qa,Kniehl:1999ud,Brambilla:1999xj,Kniehl:1999mx,Manohar:2000kr,Kiyo:2000fr,Kniehl:2001ju,Kniehl:2002br,Penin:2002zv,Kniehl:2002yv,Hoang:2003ns,Beneke:2005hg,Penin:2005eu,Marquard:2006qi,Beneke:2007gj,Beneke:2007pj,Beneke:2007uf,Beneke:2008ec,Beneke:2008cr,Smirnov:2008pn,Marquard:2009bj,Anzai:2009tm,Smirnov:2009fh,Kiyo:2013aea}.
-In the following we summarize the status of the NNNLO top cross section calculation, the contribution of the present paper, and what remains to be done to complete the NNNLO calculation.
+Over the past years a significant number of results relevant to the NNNLO calculation or partial results for third-order quarkonium energy levels and wave-functions at the origin have already appeared~\cite{Brambilla:1999qa,Kniehl:1999ud,Brambilla:1999xj,Kniehl:1999mx,Manohar:2000kr,Kiyo:2000fr,Kniehl:2001ju,Kniehl:2002br,Penin:2002zv,Kniehl:2002yv,Hoang:2003ns,Beneke:2005hg,Penin:2005eu,Marquard:2006qi,Beneke:2007gj,Beneke:2007pj,Beneke:2007uf,Beneke:2008ec,Beneke:2008cr,Smirnov:2008pn,Marquard:2009bj,Anzai:2009tm,Smirnov:2009fh,Kiyo:2013aea,Beneke:2013kia,Marquard:2014pea}.
+In the following we summarize the status of the NNNLO top cross section calculation.